pushex-project/pushex/guides/usage/deployment.md

 Please follow the [PubSub guide](/pub_sub.html) in order to configure PubSub for your deployment.
 Note that you must use the Redis adapter for PubSub if deploying to Heroku.

+## Taking a Node Offline

+You may or may not be taking Nodes offline for deployments.
+I am doing so with Kubernetes and Heroku also requires restarting for deployments.
+PushEx tries to handle a lot of this for you by providing exit listeners for the web server and for the Push.ItemProducer data pipeline.
+Each item is given 15seconds to complete (30s) total.
+This should minimize the likelihood of a process being offline but connections still trying to use the process.

 ## Recommendations

 Every company will be different with regards to how they deploy application: docker, amazon, google, heroku, kubernetes, the list goes on.
 Therefore, it's impossible to make a direct recommendation of what you should do when deploying PushEx.
 However, I can caution that Heroku will most likely be a bad choice for large applications and instead you should consider other routes.